Security architects play an important role in the ever-changing field of cybersecurity.

 Sources

-Security architect career pathway information was sourced from cyberseek.org in February 2023.
+- Security Architect career pathway | Sourced from cyberseek.org in Aug 2024.